Recycling, Organics and Landfill Service

-Between 8:30 a.m. and 5 p.m.
-Monday through Friday, residents may come to the Danville Police Department, 510 La Gonda Way to dispose of their unused or expired drugs.
-Regardless of whether they are prescription or non-prescription, all unused or expired drugs must be placed in a seal-able plastic bag, then deposited in the Pharmaceutical Disposal Bin located in the Police Department Lobby.
+Between 8:30 a.m. and 5:00 p.m.
+Monday through Friday, residents may come to the Danville Police Department located at 510 La Gonda Way to dispose of their unused or expired medications and medical sharps FOR FREE.

 - All liquids are to be kept in their original container and placed inside a resealable plastic bag.

-Syringes, lancets or pen needles (Sharps of any kind) can be disposed of in a separate bin provided through the Contra Costa County Solid Waste Authority.
+- Syringes, lancets and pen needles (needles of any kind) should be disposed of in a red sharps container or puncture-proof container.